How it works

 Who can apply

 You can benefit from Marriage Allowance if all the following apply:

 - you’re married or in a civil partnership

-You can still apply for Marriage Allowance if you or your partner:
+It will not affect your application for Marriage Allowance if you or your partner:

 - are currently receiving a pension